tuomaseerola/tuomaseerola.github.io/book.md

 It is aimed as an introductory text to music undergraduates, postgraduates, and students in related disciplines.

-All the code and data used in the book is available via notebooks at [https://tuomaseerola.github.io/emr/](https://tuomaseerola.github.io/emr/)
+All the code and data used in the book is available via Jupyter notebooks at [https://tuomaseerola.github.io/emr/](https://tuomaseerola.github.io/emr/)